Stylback/stylback.se/dev/README.md

 Finally, we change the working directory within the image to `/srv/jekyll` and expose port 4000 of the image.
 We can now use Docker CLI or Docker Compose to attach our website files to the image and access the Jekyll web server through the exposed port.

-If you're interested and want to learn more, you can read about `Dockerfile` in the [official documentation](https://docs.docker.com/reference/dockerfile/).
+If you're interested and want to learn more about the intricacies of `Dockerfile`, check out the [official documentation](https://docs.docker.com/reference/dockerfile/).

 ## How does the compose file work?
 Similarily to a `Dockerfile`, a `compose.yml` file is a set of instructions to the Docker Engine on how to build a **container**.
 Here, we specify what images should be included in the container and what options they should run with.
 Let us take a look at the `compose.yml` for the development instance: